 -plastic rain gutters from Lowe’s or Home Depot (Click here for example.
 Less than 5 bucks for a 10ft piece.
 I recommend cutting it in half in the store.)

 -Anything that rolls and fits your ramps: marbles, matchbox cars, wiffle balls, tennis balls, etc.

 -metal bowl for cars/marbles to either hit or land in (the noise delights them and gives immediate feedback)

 -blocks for creating barriers, landing zones, or to prop up ramps

 I LOVE this marble ramp!
 Watch closely…

 contact firstname.lastname@example.org to schedule a tour

-Woodland Schoolhouse has reopened entirely outdoors as of September.
-We’ve always been a small, “mostly outdoor” school so, fortunately, this is a natural and minimal shift for us.
+Woodland Schoolhouse reopened entirely outdoors as of September 2020.
+We’ve always been a small, “mostly outdoor” school so, fortunately, this has been a natural and minimal shift for us.
 We are taking COVID precautions very seriously and have implemented many new routines and policies designed to keep our environment as safe as possible while open.

 I’m deeply thankful for the opportunity to offer a joyful, outdoor environment where your child can grow and thrive with a small, consistent group of friends this year.
-If you’re interested in enrolling your child for the 2021-22 school year, please fill out our wait list form and I will reach out to schedule a time for us to connect.
+Our class is now full for the 2021-22 school year, but I invite you to fill out our waitlist form so I may reach out if we have an unexpected opening.